 Building Empathy in Children

-- Role play situations where empathy is critical: bullying, peer pressure, conflict with siblings/friends to help them prepare for challenges where empathy might be especially difficult (and important).
+3. Read to (and with) your children.
+Stories help us understand other’s situations, reactions and feelings.
+Role play situations where empathy is critical: bullying, peer pressure, conflict with siblings/friends to help them prepare for challenges where empathy might be especially difficult (and important).